faucetsdn/daq/docs/developing.md

 are run against a target device.
 The main purpose of the integration is to catch unintended consequences of any code change, and to make sure that existing code doesn't break in unexpected ways.

+One of the integration tests is the [module test](module_test.md), which lets you test an individual Docker module without running the entire test framewwork.
+This capability is paramount for module development sicne it greatly reduces overall development time.

 ## Faux Device & Internal Switch